 7.2.
 As regards the shapes of the boards and scrolls, Chitrasutra mentions four types: sathya – realistic pictures in oblong frames; vainika – lyrical or imaginative pictures in square frames; naagara -pictures of citizens in round frames; and misra – mixed types.

-7.3.
-It is explained in the text ; a painting which bears resemblance (Sadrishya) to the to things on earth with their proper proportions in terms of their height, their volume (gatra), appearance etc. is the “true to life” (sathya) category of painting.
-The resemblance should not be mere general; but, it should extend to details, such as all parts of the tree, creeper, mountains or the animals.
-While a painting that is rich in details, in display of postures and maintaining strict proportions; and when placed in a well finished square format is called vainika.
-It obviously is the delight of the connoisseurs.
-The nagara depicts common folks with well developed limbs with scanty garlands and ornaments.
-And, misra is the compound of the other three.
+:- a painting which bears resemblance (Sadrishya) to the things on earth with their proper proportions in terms of their height, their volume (gatra), appearance etc., is the “true to life or naturalistic” (sathya) category of painting.
+The resemblance should not be mere general; but, it should extend to details, such as all parts of the tree, creeper, mountains or the animals.[ Dr. Sivaramamurti interprets Satya as : “portraying some object of the world that it intends to represent.”]

 The text again cautions that an artist should not aim to copy.
 He may depict the resemblance but, more importantly, he should aim to bring out the essence or the soul of the object.

-7.4.
+7.3.
 The concern of the artist should not be to just faithfully reproduce the forms around him.
 The Chitrasutra was referring to what is now termed as the “photographic reproduction”.
 It suggested; the artist should try to look beyond the tangible world, the beauty of form that meets the eye.
 He should lift that veil and look within.
 The Chitrasutra suggested to him to look beyond “The phenomenal world of separated beings and objects that blind the reality beyond”.